Meth Detox in CaliforniaYou are here:

 Meth Detox & Treatment at Design for Change Recovery

 Effective treatment for meth addiction consists of a combination of detox, therapy, counseling, and aftercare support.
 At Design for Change Recovery, we offer a comprehensive program that encompasses a range of treatment options.
-Our programs can be customized to adapt to each person’s specific needs for an individualized approach to treatment.
+Our programs adapt to each person’s specific needs for an individualized approach to treatment.

 Based on each client’s situation, we offer inpatient and outpatient treatment for meth addiction.
 However, we recommend inpatient programs because they provide a secure environment and around-the-clock care.
-In this setting, clients are protected from outside influences that contributed to their addiction.
+In this setting, clients avoid outside influences that contributed to their addiction.
 They can take the time they need to focus on healing without dealing with triggers that can cause relapse.

-Our facility is located in beautiful Lancaster, CA and we are a fully licensed and JCAHO accredited addiction treatment center.
+Our facility in beautiful Lancaster, CA provides a fully-licensed and JCAHO accredited addiction treatment program.
 In addition to detox, we offer other therapy options such as:

 - CBT (Cognitive Behavioral Therapy)

 - Treatment for co-occurring disorders

 - Interactive family programs

 - Interpersonal relationship development

 We make sure our clients get the skills and tools for long-term relapse prevention.
 By addressing the underlying causes of addiction, we help clients understand why they used meth and how to avoid going down that path in the future.